steakknife/sh-chnode/README.md

 NODES+=(~/Development/node-master)
 ```

-If you think Chnode.sh should detect some of your paths automatically, please
+If you think Chnode should detect some of your paths automatically, please
 let me know by [creating an issue][issues].
 Thanks!

 License
 -------
-Chnode.sh is released under a *Lesser GNU Affero General Public License*, which
+Chnode is released under a *Lesser GNU Affero General Public License*, which
 in summary means:

 - You **can** use this program for **no cost**.